DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 To create a sale whose form of payment is bank slip, just do a POST as the example.

 **NOTE:** The API supports registered and unregistered bank slips, with the provider being the differentiator between them.
 We suggest that you validate with your bank what type of bank slip that is supported by your wallet.
 The API only accepts **Bradesco** and **Banco do Brasil** bank slips

-In the **Banco do Brasil Registered Bank slip**, the digitable line will not be returned in the response of the request.
-This information will be available after conciliation.

-For all text fields, including the instructions field and the ones related with address, these are accepted as valid characters:
-* The letters from A to Z (CAPITAL LETTERS)
-* Special characters of conjunction:  **hyphen (-)** / **apostrophe (')** / When used it can not contain spaces between the letters: <br>
-   **Correct examples**: D'EL-REI, D'ALCORTIVO, SANT'ANA<br>
-   **Incorrect examples**: D'EL - REI<br>
-* At most one blank space between words

 ### Request